-The Behaviour Policy will be available as a guide for staff when dealing with bullying and putting strategies in place to deal with the problem which will include some or all of the following:
+Dealing with bullying and putting strategies in place to deal with the problem will include some or all of the following:

 - 1) Ask the bully to apologise and reconcile pupils if possible and do not label children as 'bullies' it is the behaviour not the child that is inappropriate and unacceptable. - 2) Make an attempt to help the bully change his/her behaviour.
-When talking to bullies, be firm, but be careful not to use bullying techniques yourself i.e. do not threaten or humiliate. - 3) Take any practical measures necessary, for example supervision arrangements. - 4) Engage with parents promptly when issues of bullying come to light, whether their child is the one being bullied or the one doing the bullying.
-Develop a plan between the Class Teacher and parents to work together at home and in school which will be reviewed regularly.
+When talking to bullies, be firm, but be careful not to use bullying techniques yourself i.e. do not threaten or humiliate. - 3) Take any practical measures necessary, for example supervision arrangements. - 4) Engaging with parents promptly when issues of bullying come to light, whether their child is the one being bullied or the one doing the bullying.
+Develop a

-5) If the bullying is about a particular issue, raise and discuss it with the class during a circle time session as soon as possible.
+- plan between the Class Teacher and parents to work together at home and in school which will be reviewed regularly. - 5) If the bullying is about a particular issue, raise and discuss it with the class during a circle time session as soon as possible.
 If necessary involve outside agencies for advice and practical help.